 - Property managers value the added security: our intercom system takes time- and date-stamped photos of everyone entering their building.

 - Owners and developers enjoy increased resident satisfaction through an enhanced living experience.
 With ButterflyMX, you avoid the added costs of building wiring and in-unit hardware, which comes with traditional video intercoms.

 How to get the most out of ButterflyMX video calls:

 - How video calling works

-- How to set up your intercom for the perfect video calls
+- Setting up your intercom for the perfect video calls

 1. How video calling works